Technical Assurance of Metering Systems

 Elexon has developed an online support tool to help organise Inspection Visits and share information with the TAA.
 The Technical Assurance Agent Management Tool (TAAMT) is a central database that contains all historical data and information for Metering System visits performed by TAA inspectors.

 Use TAAMT to view inspection schedules, results, submit data and communicate with the TAA.

 If you want to use this system, please contact the TAA Helpdesk to arrange an account.
 The TAA Helpdesk is available during business hours to answer questions and help with data submissions.

 What do the TAA check during the Inspection Visit?

-Whilst on site, the TAA perform a series of checks to ensure the Metering System audited is compliant with the BSC and its Subsidiary Documents.
+Whilst performing an audit, the TAA perform a series of checks to ensure the Metering Systems are compliant with the BSC and its Subsidiary Documents.

-The TAA Local Working Instruction (LWI) contains the processes followed by the TAA while on site.
+- TAA Instruction contains the processes followed by the TAA while on site.